leighklotz/ThePawnShopTrinket/README.md

 Getting in to [The Pawn Shop](https://thepawnshopsf.com/) Speakeasy in San Francisco requires a trinket to exchange, and this is the trinket I made.

-This project is a simple Arduino sketch that interacts with an OLED screen and an LED strip, displaying messages and scanning for Bluetooth Low Energy (BLE) devices.
+This project is a simple Arduino sketch that interacts with a tiny OLED screen and an LED, displaying messages and scanning for Bluetooth Low Energy (BLE) devices.
 It shows a graphic, a screenful of text, and then a bouncing ball of BLE device count.
 It was inspired by Blatano <https://github.com/leighklotz/blatano>